Providing Powerful Advocacy So You Can Move Forward SCHEDULE A FREE CONSULTATION

 Gathering documentation, such as medical records and expert witness testimony, is critical in a personal injury claim based on medical negligence.
 Having a qualified attorney who understands birth injury cases can greatly improve your chances of success.

-The Importance of Expert Medical Testimony in Birth Injury Cases
+The Importance of Expert Medical Testimony in These Cases

 Medical professionals with experience in obstetrics and pediatrics can provide valuable information about whether the standard of care was breached and how the injury occurred.